Why I prefer buying vintage or secondhand clothing

 I do love me some vintage Burberry but if you do your research, equally high-quality vintage clothing can be found at its counterpart Acquascutum, who invented the trench coat at the same time as Burberry.

-They just suck at marketing, but their vintage clothing is top notch and extremely well made like this navy skirt below (for sale in a US 10):
+They just suck at marketing, but their vintage clothing is top notch and extremely well made.

 Still, people still probably get squeamish with the idea of buying secondhand clothing be it vintage, thrifted or consigned.